Statue of Dante Alighieri (Meridian Hill Park): Location and description

 The artwork is located in Meridian Hill Park in Washington, D.C., east of the Cascading Waterfall, in an area nicknamed the Poet's Corner.
 There is a sidewalk leading up to it and benches on either side.
+It is one of several artworks in the park, including the Serenity statue, the Joan of Arc statue, the James Buchanan Memorial, and the Noyes Armillary Sphere.

 The bronze statue depicts Dante Alighieri standing, wearing a robe and pointed shoes, with a laurel wreath upon his head.
 At his proper right side he holds a copy of Divine Comedy in his hands.
 He appears deep in thought and preparing to take a step.
-The statue, weighing 3,000 lbs.
-(1,361 kg), measures 8 ft.
-7 in. x 3 ft.
-8 in.
-(2.61 x 1.12 m) and rests on a 6 ft.
-7 in. x 4 ft.
-10 in.
-(2.01 x 1.47 m) granite base.
+The statue, weighing 3000 lbs, measures 8 ft 7 in tall and 3 ft 8 in wide.
+It rests on a granite base measuring 6 ft 7 in tall and 4 ft 10 in wide.
 The proper right side of the bronze is signed by Ximenes and the rear of the figure is stamped with the founders mark "Roman Bronze Works N.Y."